BeadyGames/Programming-Tutorial/Chapter_01.md

 }
 ```

+`#include` is a shorthand way of copying and pasting code written by others into our program.

+`<iostream>` contains code written by other programmers that enable us to read and write to the input and output streams.

 You can read the writing between the "" marks as indvidual characters flowing into `std::cout` via the `<<` operator.
+`cout` is an object and the name is short for 'character output'.

-The writing between the "" marks are known as a string literal and is what will be shown in the output when we run the program.
+The individual characters between "" marks are, when combined, known as a string literal and is what will be shown in the output when we run the program.

+`\n` is special character called a 'format specifier'. when used in conjunction with any string literal, it acts as though the user has pressed the `enter` key
+to go to a new line.

 **Exercise:** Get this program to run.
 Change the output to print "Game on!"